-Generally there is not advised amount however some banks might insist that you pay a minimum amount into your account each month from your wages, benefits or other means.
+Generally, there’s no advised amount.
+However, some banks might insist that you pay a minimum amount into your account each month from your wages, benefits or other means.
 If you can’t do this, or a credit check means you’re refused a full current account, then consider a basic bank account.

 Will I be charged for using a current account?

-Unless you slip into an overdraft that hasn’t been pre-agreed with your bank or building society, then you often won’t be charged for having a current account (unless it is a packaged account that comes with an agreed monthly fee) But do check, because each account will have different terms.
+You often won’t be charged for having a current account (unless it's a packaged account that comes with an agreed monthly fee).
+But do check, because each account will have different terms.
 Withdrawals from cash machines, over-the-counter and online or contactless payments are often free of charge.
 However, you can sometimes get charged fees in cash machines that are privately owned.

 If you’re overseas, then you’ll typically get charged to withdraw money - and your bank’s exchange rate can also prove painful.
 You should try to avoid using your current account’s debit card to take out cash abroad.
 Find other solutions, such as pre-paid cards or currency.
 Some credit cards even have great offers for overseas travel.
 Find out more about credit cards you can use abroad.

-Unless you have agreed an interest free overdraft you’ll almost certainly have to pay for an overdraft with a current account, and it can cost more than you might think.
+Unless you have an interest-free overdraft, you’ll almost certainly have to pay for an overdraft with a current account, and it can cost more than you might think.
 Make sure you check the terms and conditions for any overdraft charges.

 What fees should I consider when comparing current accounts?